abelectronicsuk/ABElectronics_Python_Libraries/ExpanderPi/README.md

 from ExpanderPi import RTC
 ```

-Next you must initialise the RTC object:
+Next, you must initialise the RTC object:

 ```
 rtc = RTC()